Traveling alone leaves less room for error.

 6. Don’t travel without a reliable credit card.

 Bank machines are everywhere in the world now but, what if a machine won’t accept your card?
-I had this situation in Jordan.
+I had this situation in Jordan and Myanmar.
 I had three debit cards from two different banks and none would work.
 Thank goodness I had my VISA card.
 (This is NOT a promo for VISA though I do recommend carrying one because it is so widely accepted.)
 If possible, just pay with your card.
 In my situation I needed cash so I got a cash advance.
 Cash advances are a last resort because of the way interest is charged on them but sometimes they are a necessity.

 7. Don’t travel completely alone.